9600dev/mmr/README.md

 * Has a small tornado based webservice that allows for remote control of processes

 [todo explain the other services]

-# Backlog

-* timezonify should move everything that's deailing with internal timezones to timezone.utc
-* there's a timezoneTWS property on IB that gives you the TWS instance timeframe, use that.
-* Move timezoneify logic to the SecurityDefinition class, so that timezone updates to dt.datetime's are local to the security/market
-* ```listener_helpers.py``` and ```helpers.py``` need to be consolidated.
-* The batch queuing stuff is a bit wonky (there's a subclass there ```queuer.py``` but it's doesn't have the right abstraction).
-Given batch data downloads is going to be important, should probably clean all this up.
-* There's no testing framework setup, and no test coverage.
-Setup test framework.
-Add tests.
-* For all the command line tools, we have switches that are 'defaulted' to 127.0.0.1 etc, but we also have ```configs/trader.yaml``` configuration file.
-Reconcile these two.
-We probably need some sort of dependency injection/configuration injection style thing.

 # License